singularityhub/singularity-cli/docs/pages/commands.md

 client.pull(name_by_hash=True)
 ```

-Finally, you can ask to pull a different image.
+You can ask to pull a different image.

 ```
 client.pull('docker://ubuntu')